bruceravel/demeter/documentation/Athena/analysis/peak.rst

 happen, for example, if centroids are floated.

-If you wish to try a different lineshape at the same energy position, you can click on the :quoted:`change function` hot text to post a menu of other choices for line shape.
+If you wish to try a different lineshape at the same energy position, you can click on the :guilabel:`change function` hot text to post a menu of other choices for line shape.

 .. _fig-peakchange: